tinoha/homelab/kubernetes/README.md

 This repository contains the configuration of my Kubernetes-based homelab.
 The main purpose of this setup is to learn and practice modern cloud-native technologies and GitOps practices in a production-like environment.
 The homelab also runs a few applications for family use, which need to stay available and keep data secured.

 The cluster is based on a single-node [K3s](https://k3s.io/) installation and is managed fully in a GitOps way with [FluxCD](https://fluxcd.io/).
 All Kubernetes infrastructure and applications are defined declaratively in this repository.
+The repository contains configuration for two cluster environments: Production (home-prod) and development (home-dev) — each with its own Kustomize overlays.

 Please note: this repository is specific to my homelab setup and is not meant for direct, generic deployment.
 It can be used as a reference, and if you want to build something similar, see the [Deployment Notes](#deployment-notes) chapter for guidance.